ensf-614-group11/seng637-a2-group11/seng637-a2-group_11.md

   - The number of test cases is max | 1 | = 1 since there is only one independent variable.

 - Select tests at or near boundary values of equivalence classes:
-  - The test case where there is a single key-value pair.
   - The test case where the data is null.
   - The test case with an empty dataset (i.e. empty key-value pair).
   - The test case where one of the values in the key-value pairs is 0.